Top 9 Food Bank Fundraising Ideas and Strategies

 2. Food Collection

-Food collection is in no way a novel fundraising idea, but it’s a solid staple for food banks around the world.
+Food collection is not a novel fundraising idea, but it’s a solid staple for food banks around the world.
 If you’re not capitalizing on food collection, you might be missing out on a huge chunk of donations.

 Reach out to local restaurants, cafes, resorts, and more for food donations.
 Stop by those locations in person if and when possible and explain that you’re leading a food bank.
 Ask if they regularly have any food items that, rather than throwing away, they could donate to the bank.
 Many will likely be willing to donate items that are reaching the sell-by dates, surplus items, and other leftover foods.